Blog

 Hiring overseas doesn’t always require work visa sponsorship.
 By hiring employees who work from their home countries, you can bypass the onerous processes and fees that come with sponsoring a work visa.

-However, overseas workers come with their own set of challenges in terms of legal compliance.
-That’s because you have to make sure to follow the laws and regulations of the country that your employee lives in, which can be drastically different from those of your home country.
+However, hiring overseas workers comes with its own set of challenges because you have to comply with the laws and regulations of the country your employee lives in, which can be drastically different from those of your home country.

-Here’s a closer look at the types of employment for overseas employees, and the pros and cons of each:
+Here’s a closer look at the different ways to employ overseas workers and the pros and cons of each:

 • Contractors: Contractors can be a good choice if you need part-time or temporary work, but the risk of misclassifying a contractor who should actually be a full employee under a foreign government’s laws is high.

-• Establishing your own entity: Establishing a legal business entity in a foreign company can be an option, but this complicated and time-consuming process is usually not cost effective for companies unless they’re looking to hire a large number of employees in a particular country.
+• Establishing your own entity: Establishing a legal business entity in a foreign country is an option, but this complicated and time-consuming process is usually not cost effective for companies unless they’re looking to hire a large number of employees in a particular country.

 5. Administer global compensation